 - Community conversations on autism are taking place on Zoom until June 5

 - Written submission are being accepted from organizations until May 31

-April 7, 2021 – Today, the Canadian Academy of Health Sciences launched two new ways for Autistic people, families, and others who support them to share their views on autism.
-This input is being gathered as part of an assessment on autism that will consider scientific information and also be informed by a public engagement process.
+This input is being gathered as part of an assessment on autism that is considering scientific information and also informed by a public engagement process.
+Learn more…

 About the Assessment